You’ve decided to start mountaineering. It’s time to purchase your boots. This is how to choose the best mountain climbing boots for you.

 You’ve decided to start mountaineering.
 First thing’s first, you need to purchase your climbing mountaineering boots.
 We’ll explain just what to look for.

 Mountaineering involves travel over rock, snow and ice to reach your destination.
-It can involve using a rope to climb with depending on the technical difficulty and exposure.
+It can involve using a rope to climb with depending on the the technical difficulty and exposure.
 You’ll need boots that can handle every situation the weather and terrain can throw your way.

 Mountaineering Boot Types

 Before you begin trying on your boot, you need to know which kind to get.
 There are three kinds: plastic, synthetic and leather.
 Plastic boots have a hard outer shell and a removable synthetic inner boot.
 These are great for alpine climbs, expeditions and multi-day pursuits because the inner boot can be removed and dried overnight.
 They’re also the warmest footwear you can purchase.

 Synthetic boots are lighter and more comfortable than plastic boots and break in and dry faster than leather boots.
 However, synthetic materials can be less supportive on steep ice and less durable.
 Leather boots, on the other hand, have stood up to the test of time, from Everest to Denali.
 They’re tough, stiff and solid enough to withstand harsh conditions.

 Note: No matter which you buy, you must test your crampons on your boots before you buy them.
 There’s nothing worse than buying a boot that isn’t compatible.

 Mountaineering Boot Fit